Prominent Chattanooga Businessman Shot And Killed In Downtown Chattanooga Late Thursday Night

 A prominent Chattanooga businessman was shot and killed in downtown Chattanooga late Thursday night.

-Chattanooga Police said they were looking for a suspect who fatally shot the victim following an argument in the 1000 block of Market Street.
+Chattanooga Police said they were looking for a suspect who fatally shot the victim, Chris Wright, following an argument in the 1000 block of Market Street.

 From the preliminary investigation, investigators believe this to be an isolated incident wherein the victim and suspect were in a verbal argument when the suspect pulled out a gun and shot the victim.
 Investigators are actively working to identify and locate the suspect.